soderlind/azure-insights-handler-for-monolog/USERGUIDE.md

 # User Guide – Azure Insights Handler for Monolog

 ## 1. What Is This Plugin?
 Azure Insights Handler for Monolog is a WordPress plugin that bridges your site’s (or network’s) PHP / WordPress logs and custom operational telemetry into Azure Application Insights.
-It uses Monolog directly (Wonolog no longer required) and converts Monolog records plus internally captured signals (requests, exceptions, performance metrics, custom events & metrics) into the JSON line payload Azure expects.
+It converts Monolog records plus internally captured signals (requests, exceptions, performance metrics, custom events & metrics) into the JSON line payload Azure expects.

 It’s intentionally lightweight (no heavy Azure SDK) and production‑oriented: sampling, batching, retry with exponential backoff, secure secret storage, adaptive throttling, correlation propagation, and rich redaction to keep sensitive data out of the wire.